Kelcon86/NBA_HOF_Predictions/README.md

 ### Analysis Phase
 - Description of preliminary feature engineering and preliminary feature selection, including the decision-making process

-    *   Feature selection has been minimal at this point in our project, but at our instructor's advice we began by removing the `year_drafted` and `gp (games played)` columns to allow our machine learning model to focus purely on in-game statics like points, shots made, shot attempts, turnovers, etc.
+    *   Feature selection for this project was very straight forward, as most of the feature were related to in-game statistics like points, shots made, shot attempts, turnovers, etc. These features were all kept as removing them had a negative impact on our machine learning model (see optimization table below).
+There were several non-performance related features like number of games played, average minutes played per game, and draft year, etc. These features were dropped since they did not directly relate to a player’s performance and would likely not help with the machine learning model.
+    *
 - Description of how data was split into training and testing sets

     *   The data was shuffled and split into the training and test sets using the default parameters, which is `train_size = 0.25` and `test_size = 0.75` per [the sklearn documentation](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html).